Why I Love Business

 The Key - I've learned a lot from my mentors and peers.
 I've learned techniques and skills pertinent to the positions I've had and I learned about working with people and building relationships.
 Relationships are the critical element to business.
 People do business with people they know, like and trust.
 It is an old adage, almost trite, but it is true.
 Although it is wonderful to have a good product, it is not all about your product, it is about you.

-Now, as I am getting closer to 40, my focus is on the coming decade and what will come next.
-My entrepreneurial spirit is strong the opportunities are knocking.
-I've got a few ventures in play and I am super excited.
+Now, as I am in my 40’s, my focus is on what will come next.
+My entrepreneurial spirit is strong and the opportunities are knocking.
+I’ve got a few ventures in play and I am super excited.

-Freedom and flexibility through entrepreneurship are my goal.
-I don't mind working hard but I also play hard and spend a lot of time giving back to my community.
+Freedom and flexibility through entrepreneurship is my goal.
+I don’t mind working hard but I also play hard and spend a lot of time giving back to my community.

 My other goal is to help you be successful by sharing the knowledge and training I've had over the years - some of it formal training and some of it on the job.